 Quitting stops everything on this PC

 Quitting ends all running games, timers, and automations on the ARC server.
-During open hours, you almost always want Restart ARC Services instead of Quit.
+During open hours, you almost always want Restart instead of Quit.

 What’s next